 Table of Contents

-Here is a giant healthy cookie with no added sugar and whole food ingredients!
-These trail mix cookies contain only naturally occurring sugars found in bananas and dried fruits.
+Here is a giant healthy cookie recipe with no added sugar and whole food ingredients!

 - Easy to make: Minimal ingredients and mostly pantry staples, these cookies come together in only 40 minutes.

-- Eat any time of the day: Made with wholesome ingredients these are perfect for breakfast, snack or even dessert!
+- Eat any time of the day: Made with wholesome ingredients these are perfect for a healthy breakfast, snack or even dessert!

 - Freezer friendly: Make a big batch and store in the freezer when you need a healthy snack on the go!